 - General issue on the Tanzu Mission Control side

-- Issue with credential, for example, the API token might have been revoked on the VMware Aria Operations for Applications side.
+- Issue with credential, for example, the API token might have been revoked.

 Follow these steps to remediate problems: